Your Cart is empty

 Providing your friend with a heartfelt bouquet of condolence flowers is a common way of showing your sincerity when someone loses a loved one.
 Flowers have been long used as a symbol to show your respect, sympathy and condolences to someone who is going through a difficult period.

-If you’re looking to purchase condolence flowers, Floristique has a range of bouquets that would more than meet your needs, with various delivery options available.
+If you’re looking to purchase condolence flowers from a reliable and attentive florist, Floristique has a range of bouquets that would more than meet your needs, with various delivery options available.
 If you’d like to learn more, you can view our other blog posts, or contact us for all enquiries.